csharpfritz/BlazingPizzaWorkshop/docs/02-managing-state.md

 This is a good opportunity to explore how state changes and rendering work in Blazor, and how `EventCallback` solves some common problems.
 The details of what is happening become more complicated now that `OrderState` is involved.

 `EventCallback` tells Blazor to dispatch the event notification (and rendering) to the component that defined the event handler.
-If the event handler is not defined by a component (`OrderState`) then it will substitute the component that *hooked up* the event handler (`Index`).
+If the event handler is not defined by a component (`OrderState`) then it will substitute the component that *hooked up* the event handler (`Home`).

 ## Conclusion